Dr. Martin Luther King Jr.

 The year, 1968 was a mournful year for our family and for our country.

-It was the year our father died and for America, the death of their most visible spokesperson and Civil Rights leader.
+It was the year my father died and for America, the death of their most visible spokesperson and Civil Rights leader.

-Our Dad died after a brief illness, but tragically, Martin Luther King Jr. died by an assassin’s hand.
+My Dad died after a brief illness, and tragically, Dr. Martin Luther King Jr. died by an assassin’s hand.